 Arbitral tribunals awards

-In a number of awards given by arbitral tribunal, there are obtained notable contributions to the development of the law by eminent jurists sitting as arbitrators, umpires or commissioners.
+In numerous awards given by arbitral tribunals, there are notable contributions to the development of the law by eminent jurists sitting as arbitrators, umpires, or commissioners.

 Reference to arbitral awards by the international court of justice